cartographer-project/cartographer_ros/docs/source/configuration.rst

   *use_constant_odometry_variance* is enabled.

 use_horizontal_laser
-  If enabled, the node subscribes to `sensor_msgs::LaserScan`_ on the "scan" topic.
+  If enabled, the node subscribes to `sensor_msgs/LaserScan`_ on the "scan" topic.
 If 2D SLAM is used, either this or *use_horizontal_multi_echo_laser* must be enabled.

 use_horizontal_multi_echo_laser
-  If enabled, the node subscribes to  `sensor_msgs::MultiEchoLaserScan`_ on the "echoes" topic.
+  If enabled, the node subscribes to  `sensor_msgs/MultiEchoLaserScan`_ on the "echoes" topic.
 If 2D SLAM is used, either this or *use_horizontal_laser* must be enabled.